-Our "old" rules could be presented via collection of attributes.
+Our "old" rules could be presented via collection of attributes for HTML tags.

 In this case, JavaScript code loaded from local server will be able to proceed all the div blocks related to SpotEx, and set visibility attributes depending on the context.